Netphen: Afholderbach

-The first mention of the area was on the 13 of February 1345 as "afelterbach".
+The first mention of the area was on 13 February 1345 as "afelterbach".

 Beienbach

 The constituent community of Beienbach lies at the end of a small side dale of the Sieg between Netphen and Deuz and is fringed by spruce and broadleaf forest on the heights and by agricultural areas as well as old "fruit meadows" (where various fruit trees grow) right at the edge of the community.
 It is also crossed by the Katzenbach.
 It had its first documentary mention in 1299.

 Brauersdorf

 Brauersdorf lies near the Netphen Leisure Park (Netphener Freizeitpark) with its swimming pool, ice skating rink, fitness and sport centre, miniature golf course, and so on.
 Furthermore, the community lies right at the Obernau Dam.

 Deuz

 Owing to its advantageous location, Deuz became the first industrial community in the old Amt of Netphen.
 Moving the Irle iron foundry from Kaan-Marienborn to Deuz is viewed as an economic birth.
 Over the years, further businesses have set up shop in Deuz.